mdhiggins/sickbeard_mp4_automator/README.md

 - `dateutil` - Run `pip install python-dateutil` (this will be automatically installed with subliminal)
 - `deluge-client` Run `pip install deluge-client` if you plan on using Deluge
 - `qtfaststart` Run `pip install qtfaststart` to enable moving moov atom
+- `python-qbittorrent` Run `pip install python-qbittorrent` to enable support for qBittorrent

 General MP4 Configuration
 --------------